Almost Robinson geometries: Almost Robinson manifolds

 \subsection{Almost CR geometry}

 The geometric structure that an almost Robinson structure may induce on the leaf space of its associated congruence of null curves is an almost CR structure, of which we now recall some notions.
+For a friendly introduction, see \cite{Jacobowitz1990}.